mtsmn/IoT/GA_information_management/ga_im_index_scenario.md

 {:pre: .pre}

-# Step-by-step guide: A detailed example about how to work with devices through a common interface
+# Step-by-step guide 1: A detailed example about how to work with devices through a common interface
 {: #scenario}

 Use the following information to create a scenario in which two temperature sensors publish events to {{site.data.keyword.iot_full}}.
 One sensor measures temperature in degrees Celsius.
 The other sensor measures temperature in degrees Fahrenheit.
 These readings are mapped to a single temperature reading that is in degrees Celsius.
 When a new temperature reading is published by these devices, the value of the property associated with the device state is changed.